MakarovCode/Emissary/README.md

 }
 ```

-# 5. If everything goes write
+# 5. If everything goes right
 You can type the next commands in your Discord Server Channel and the Chatbot will answer.

 ```ruby